Minkey

-Mini hockey or Minkey is a modified form of field hockey designed for primary school children.
+Mini hockey, or minkey for short, is a modified form of field hockey designed for primary school children.

-The Minkey is derived from "MINi hocKEY", and originated at Doncaster Hockey Club in Australia more than 20 years ago.
-It is currently offered in under-7 and under-9 variants throughout Australia, on more-or-less half-sized fields, and with simplified rules.
-A similar game is popular in Canada where it is generally referred to as "mini hockey."
+The game originated at Doncaster Hockey Club in Australia in the 1980s, then called Little Hockey.
+In the 21st century it is also known as HOOKin2HOCKEY, offered in under-7 and under-9 variants throughout Australia, on more-or-less quarter-area fields, and with modified rules.
+A similar game is popular in Canada, where it is generally referred to as "mini hockey."
 The Canadian version is usually unstructured and played by children with "mini hockey sticks" approximately 20 inches in length inside homes and schools, although some more structured leagues do exist.

 Field

-The Mini hockey field is a cut down and simplified version of the full hockey field.
+The minkey field is a cut-down and simplified version of the full hockey field.

 The dimensions of the field are as follows: